Resize Observer

 ResizeObserver

 to monitor the dimensions of its direct children.
-A quiet-resize
+A quiet-resize event is dispatched for each

 observed element, once when the element is first observed and once every time the element is resized.